 Curious about how to make hummingbird food?
 According to the Smithsonian’s National Zoo & Conservation Biology Institute, it’s best to use refined white sugar and water.
 Mix one part sugar with four parts water until the sugar has dissolved.
 Place the nectar in the hummingbird feeders and you’re all set!
 Just be sure to clean out the feeder every other day to prevent mold from growing.
-You can learn more by clicking here.

-What are the best spring day trips in Virginia?
+What types of hummingbirds are in Virginia?

 The most common hummingbird species across the country is the Ruby-throated hummingbird and you’ll likely spot a lot of these beautiful birds in Virginia.
 However, it’s also possible that you’ll see some of the following hummingbird species during this spring’s migration.

 - Broad-tailed hummingbird

 When should I hang a hummingbird feeder in Virginia?